 A122 LOWER THAMES CROSSING

-NOTICE IS HEREBY GIVEN that, at the dates, times and locations set out below, open floor hearings and issue specific hearings will be held by the Examining Authority (appointed by the Secretary of State) for the examination of the application made by National Highways for a Development Consent Order (“the DCO”) for the Lower Thames Crossing (“the Application”).
+NOTICE IS HEREBY GIVEN that, at the dates, times and locations set out below, issue specific hearings and compulsory acquisition hearings will be held by the Examining Authority (appointed by the Secretary of State) for the examination of the application made by National Highways for a Development Consent Order (“the DCO”) for the Lower Thames Crossing (“the Application”).

 The Application was made to the Secretary of State (via the Planning Inspectorate) under sections 14, 22 and 37 of the Planning Act 2008 on 31 October 2022 and was accepted by the Planning Inspectorate for examination on 28 November 2022.
 The Application has been given the Planning Inspectorate reference number TR010032.